Combining TCM and Modern Medicine

 - Research: Multiple studies confirm acupuncture's effectiveness for chronic pain

-- Modern medicine: Medications for acid reflux, antibiotics for infections
+- • Modern: Medications for acid reflux, antibiotics for infections

-- TCM support: Dietary therapy, herbs to strengthen digestive function
+- • TCM: Dietary therapy, herbs to strengthen digestive function

-- TCM support: Acupuncture for mood regulation, herbs for emotional balance
+- • TCM: Acupuncture for mood regulation, herbs for emotional balance

 How to Safely Combine Both Approaches